rlayers/pawpaw/docs/demos/quack_language/description.md

   c         # OK; in CS
 ```

-* A naked control structure is allowed, which can be
-used to define scope:
+A naked CS is allowed, which can be used to define scope:

 ```quack
 a = 1